GeoQB/geoqb/README.md

-# geoqb
+# GeoQB

-The GeoQB project makes multilayer graph management as easy as making a cake.
+_The GeoQB project makes multilayer graph management as easy as making a cake._